Date: 2018-03-22

 According to The National Institute of Neurological Disorders and Stroke, restless legs syndrome (RLS), sometimes called Willis-Ekbom disease, often causes unpleasant or uncomfortable sensations in the legs and an irresistible urge to move them.
 Symptoms usually occur around late afternoon or evening, and they are often most severe at night when sitting or lying in bed.
 Perhaps these symptoms sound familiar to you?
 If so, you’ve likely been dealing with RLS.

 Technically classified as a sleeping disorder, RLS affects around 7%-10% of the United States population and can begin at any age.
 For seniors in particular, RLS can have a large impact on their regular sleeping habits and become rather painful.
-Furthermore, many people fail to recognize the symptoms of RLS and end up frustrated and exhausted with the constant discomfort.
-As the experts at Snore Nation explain, “although sleep is one of our most basic human needs, almost all of us will experience some form of sleep disorder at some point in our lives.
+Furthermore, many people fail to recognize the symptoms of RLS and end up frustrated and exhausted by the constant discomfort.
+As the experts at Snore Nation explain, “Although sleep is one of our most basic human needs, almost all of us will experience some form of sleep disorder at some point in our lives.
 It’s important to understand the difference between the occasional bad night of sleep and chronic sleep disturbances that can be labeled as a disorder.”
 Luckily, RLS can often be treated with some diet and lifestyle changes, meaning you’ll be enjoying a great night of sleep sooner than you think.

 Foods That Cause Restless Legs Syndrome